Do you believe that you can change your life and live your dreams just by changing your thoughts?

 Athletes are able to increase their endurance by the mere sight of sports beverages or bottled water during vigorous exercise.

 Even simple words have a powerful effect on the mind.
 University of Michigan psychologist John Bargh conducted an experiment on healthy college students using subtle references to old age.

 He tracked the time it took students to get from one point to another after exposing them to the words “retired”, “slow”, “wrinkled” and “old”.
 The college students were unconsciously slowing their walking pace as a result of these unscrambled phrases associated with the elderly.

 You may achieve amazing things with a primed mind by altering a few things in your daily life.
 Even though priming has both positive and bad aspects, it is an effective technique for achieving your goals.

-Changing is never an easy thing to do.
-Because it requires you to move out of your comfort zone and it takes time, effort and strive.
 A lot of people set themselves up for failure when they try to change too many things at once.

 James Clear, the author of the #1 New York Times bestseller Atomic Habits: Tiny Changes, Remarkable Results testifies that:

 “When you begin practicing a new habit it requires a lot of conscious effort to remember to do it.
 After a while, however, the pattern of behavior becomes easier.
 Eventually, your new habit becomes a normal routine and the process is more or less mindless and automatic.”